fermarsan/v_aixt_install/README.md

-# V and Aixt instaling script
+# V and Aixt installing script

 This installs **_v_** *0.4.8* and **_aixt_** *0.1.7* adding both to _PATH_ for Windows x64.